-- A. Judgment in the amount of Four Hundred Fifty Thousand Dollars (\$450,000) is entered in favor of Plaintiff against Defendant as a civil penalty. - B. Defendant is ordered to pay to Plaintiff, by making payment to the Treasurer of the United States, Four Hundred Fifty Thousand Dollars (\$450,000).
-Such payment must be made within seven (7) days of entry of this Order by electronic fund transfer in accordance with instructions previously provided by a representative of Plaintiff. - C. Defendant relinquishes dominion and all legal and equitable right, title, and interest in all assets transferred pursuant to this Order and may not seek the return of any assets. - D. The facts alleged in the Complaint will be taken as true, without further proof, in any subsequent civil litigation by or on behalf of the Commission, including in a proceeding to enforce its rights to any payment or monetary judgment pursuant to this Order. - E. Defendant acknowledges that its Taxpayer Identification Numbers, which Defendant must submit to the Commission, may be used for collecting and reporting on any delinquent amount arising out of this Order, in accordance with 31 U.S.C. § 7701.
+- A. Judgment in the amount of three hundred thousand dollars (\$300,000) is entered in favor of Plaintiff against Defendants as a civil penalty. - B. Defendants are ordered to pay to Plaintiff, by making payment to the Treasurer of the United States, three hundred thousand dollars (\$300,000), which, as Defendants stipulate, their undersigned counsel holds in escrow for no purpose other than payment to Plaintiff.
+Such payment must be made within seven (7) days of entry of this Order by electronic fund transfer in accordance with instructions previously provided by a representative of Plaintiff. - C. Defendants relinquish dominion and all legal and equitable right, title, and interest in all assets transferred pursuant to this Order and may not seek the return of any assets. - D. The facts alleged in the Complaint will be taken as true, without further proof, in any subsequent civil litigation by or on behalf of the Commission, including in a proceeding to enforce its rights to any payment or monetary judgment pursuant to this Order. - E. Defendants acknowledge that their Taxpayer Identification Numbers, which Defendants must submit to the Commission, may be used for collecting and reporting on any delinquent amount arising out of this Order, in accordance with 31 U.S.C. § 7701.
+III.
+ORDER ACKNOWLEDGMENTS IT IS FURTHER ORDERED that Defendants obtain acknowledgments of receipt of this Order: Defendants, within seven (7) days of entry of this Order, must submit to the A. Commission an acknowledgment of receipt of this Order sworn under penalty of perjury.
+For five (5) years after entry of this Order, Defendants must deliver a copy В. of this Order to: (1) all principals, officers, directors, and managers; (2) all employees, agents, and representatives having supervisory responsibilities relating to the collection, retention, storage, or security of personal information, and to the operation of any of Defendants' websites or online services; and (3) any business entity resulting from any change in structure as set forth in the Section titled Compliance Reporting.

-IV.
-ORDER ACKNOWLEDGMENTS

-IT IS FURTHER ORDERED that Defendant obtain acknowledgments of receipt of this Order:

-- A. Defendant, within 7 days of entry of this Order, must submit to the Commission an acknowledgment of receipt of this Order sworn under penalty of perjury. - B. For ten (10) years after entry of this Order, Defendant, must deliver a copy of this Order to: (1) all principals, officers, and directors, (2) all employees, agents, and representatives having supervisory responsibilities relating to the collection, retention, storage, or security of personal information from children, if any, or who are responsible for preventing Yelp from collecting information from children; and (3) any business entity resulting from any change in structure as set forth in the Section titled Compliance Reporting.
 Delivery must occur within seven (7) days of entry of this Order for current personnel.
 To all others, delivery must occur before they assume their responsibilities.

-C. From each individual or entity to which a Defendant delivered a copy of this Order, that Defendant must obtain, within 30 days, a signed and dated acknowledgment of receipt of this Order.
+C. From each individual or entity to which Defendants delivered a copy of this Order, Defendants must obtain, within thirty (30) days, a signed and dated acknowledgment of receipt of this Order.

-V. COMPLIANCE REPORTING
+IV.
+COMPLIANCE REPORTING

-IT IS FURTHER ORDERED that Defendant make timely submissions to the Commission:
+IT IS FURTHER ORDERED that Defendants make timely submissions to the Commission:

-- A. One year after entry of this Order, Defendant must submit a compliance report, sworn under penalty of perjury.
-In such report, Defendant must: - 1. identify the primary physical, postal, and email address and telephone number, as designated points of contact, which representatives of the Commission and Plaintiff may use to communicate with Defendant; - 2. identify any businesses started by Defendant since entry of this Order by all of their names, telephone numbers, and physical, postal, email, and Internet addresses; - 3. describe the activities of each such business, including the goods and services offered, the means of advertising, marketing, and sales; - 4. describe in detail whether and how Defendant is in compliance with each Section of this Order; - 5. provide a copy of each different version of any privacy notice posted on each English language Web site or online service operated by Defendant or sent to parents of children that register on each Web site or online service;

-6. provide a statement setting forth in detail the methods used to obtain verifiable parental consent prior to any collection, use, and/or disclosure of personal information from children or the methods used to avoid collecting, using, and/or disclosing personal information from children;
+- A. One (1) year after entry of this Order, Defendants must submit a compliance report, sworn under penalty of perjury.
+In such report, Defendants must: - 1. identify the primary physical, postal, and email address and telephone number, as designated points of contact, which representatives of the Commission and Plaintiff may use to communicate with Defendants; - 2. identify all of Defendants' businesses by all of their names, telephone numbers, and physical, postal, email, and Internet addresses; - 3. describe the activities of each business, including the goods and services offered, the means of advertising, marketing, and sales; - 4. describe in detail whether and how Defendants are in compliance with each Section of this Order; - 5. provide a copy of each different version of any privacy notice posted on each website or online service operated by Defendants or sent to parents of children that register on each website or online service; - 6. provide a statement setting forth in detail the methods used to obtain verifiable parental consent prior to any collection, use, and/or disclosure of personal information from children;